circlefin/perimeter-protocol/docs/index.md

 ```

 _The current withdraw period.
 Funds marked with this period (or
-earlier), are eligible to be considered for redemption/widrawal.
+earlier), are eligible to be considered for redemption/widrawal._

-TODO: This can be internal_

 ### _currentWithdrawState